NCAA Basketball (series): NCAA March Madness 2001

 NCAA March Madness 2001 is the 2000 installment in the NCAA March Madness series.
-It was released on December 7, 2000 for PlayStation.
+It was released on December 7, 2000, for PlayStation.
 Former Cincinnati and NBA player Kenyon Martin is featured on the cover.

 NCAA March Madness 2002

 NCAA March Madness 2002 is the 2001 installment in the NCAA March Madness series.
-It was released on January 9, 2002 for PlayStation 2.
+It was released on January 9, 2002, for PlayStation 2.
 Former Duke player and former Miami Heat player Shane Battier is featured on the cover.

 NCAA March Madness 2003

 NCAA March Madness 2003 is the 2002 installment in the NCAA March Madness series.
-It was released on November 21, 2002 for PlayStation 2.
+It was released on November 21, 2002, for PlayStation 2.
 Former Kansas Jayhawks player Drew Gooden is featured on the cover.
 The game's cover shows deformities within the artwork.

 NCAA March Madness 2004

 NCAA March Madness 2004 is the 2003 installment in the NCAA March Madness series.
-It was released on November 17, 2003 for PlayStation 2 and Xbox.
+It was released on November 17, 2003, for PlayStation 2 and Xbox.
 Former Syracuse player Carmelo Anthony is featured on the cover.
 Commentary is done by Brad Nessler and "Mr. College Basketball" Dick Vitale as he is introduced in the game.
 This is the first time the player can pick their favorite school and the menus are stylized in the school's colors and a cheerleader or mascot can appear on the main menu while playing the school's fight song.
 The game plays similar to NBA Live 2004.

 NCAA March Madness 2005

 NCAA March Madness 2005 is the 2004 installment in the NCAA March Madness series.
-It was released on November 16, 2004 for PlayStation 2 and Xbox.
-Former Connecticut player, Charlotte Bobcats player, New Orleans Hornets player, Washington Wizards player, and New Orleans Pelicans player and current NBA free agent player Emeka Okafor is featured on the cover.
+It was released on November 16, 2004, for PlayStation 2 and Xbox.
+Former Connecticut and NBA player Emeka Okafor is featured on the cover.

 NCAA March Madness 06

 NCAA March Madness 06 is the 2005 installment in the NCAA March Madness series.
-It was released on October 12, 2005 for PlayStation 2 and Xbox.
-Former Oklahoma City Thunder player Raymond Felton is featured on the cover.
+It was released on October 12, 2005, for PlayStation 2 and Xbox.
+Former North Carolina player Raymond Felton is featured on the cover.

 NCAA March Madness 07

 NCAA March Madness 07 is the 2006 installment in the NCAA March Madness series.
-It was released on January 17, 2007 for PlayStation 2 and Xbox 360.
+It was released on January 17, 2007, for PlayStation 2 and Xbox 360.
 Former Gonzaga player Adam Morrison is featured on the cover.

 NCAA March Madness 08

 NCAA March Madness 08 is the 2007 installment in the NCAA March Madness series.
-It was released on December 11, 2007 for PlayStation 3, PlayStation 2, and Xbox 360.
-Former University of Texas and current Phoenix Suns forward Kevin Durant is featured on the cover.
+It was released on December 11, 2007, for PlayStation 3, PlayStation 2, and Xbox 360.
+Former University of Texas and current Houston Rockets forward Kevin Durant is featured on the cover.
 It was the only March Madness game to debut for the PlayStation 3 until the name change.

 NCAA Basketball 09

 NCAA Basketball 09 is the 2008 installment in the NCAA College Basketball series.
-It was released on November 17, 2008 for the PlayStation 3, PlayStation 2, and Xbox 360.
-The cover featured former UCLA and current Miami Heat forward Kevin Love.
+It was released on November 17, 2008, for the PlayStation 3, PlayStation 2, and Xbox 360.
+The cover featured former UCLA and current Utah Jazz forward Kevin Love.